unccv/the_original_problem/README.md

 | 4 | [The Sobel–Feldman Operator](https://github.com/unccv/the_original_problem/blob/master/notebooks/The%20Sobel%E2%80%93Feldman%20Operator.ipynb) | [Finding the Edges (Sobel Operator) - Computerphile](https://youtu.be/uihBwtPIBxM) | [History of Sobel](papers/history_and_def_of_sobel_operator.pdf) | - |

 ### Videos in Notebooks
 The notebooks in this repository make frequent use of gif animations.
-These files are pretty large, so we don't store them on github.
+These files are pretty large, so we don't store them on github, and they unfortunately won't show up when viewing the notebooks via github.
+The ideal way to view the notebooks is to clone the repo, download the videos, and use the recommended jupyterthemes below.
 Instructions on downloading videos are [below](http://github.com/unccv/the_original_problem#downloading-videos).

 ## Programming Challenge